Explore the Highlights

-1. Court Area Near the East Gate
+1. Exploring the Court Area Near the East Gate

 The garden falls naturally into several sections, each with its own distinct character.
 The palace buildings where Empress Dowager Cixi and Emperor Guangxu used to stay, conducting the business of government, are in the court area, near the East Palace Gate.
 They include a number of halls, courtyards and displays.

-2. Long Corridors for Viewing the Lake
+2. Walking Through the Long Corridors for Viewing the Lake

 From the court area paths run beside the huge lake (which takes up about 75% of the whole park), under the shady trees, or along the roofed breezeway with magnificently painted ceilings, known as the “Long Corridor”.